Refined Pairings: Mastering the Art of Whiskey and Food Matching

 This complex history, blending fact and myth, adds to Absinthe’s allure, making it a hot commodity once again, sought after by enthusiasts worldwide.
 With its fascinating past and its renaissance in the present, Absinthe continues to enchant those who dare to indulge in its mysterious charm.

-Originally part of the booming absinthe production, Pernod Fils reopened their doors in 1920, producing a more sober version sans Absinthe.
-Unlike the original, Pernod is made with Asian star anise and not European green anise seeds.
+Originally part of the booming Absinthe production, Pernod Fils reopened their doors in 1920, producing a more sober version of Absinthe.
+Unlike the original, Pernod is made with Asian star anise, not European green anise seeds.
 The addition of several aromatic herbs and plants lends Pernod its distinctive taste.

 Named after the town of Cognac, the production of this famous French brandy has not changed over the past 300 years.
-Distilled twice in pot stills and aged a minimum of two years, French oak barrels from Limousin or Tronçais, Cognac must be made from 90% Ugni Blanc, Folle Blanche, or Colombard grapes.
+Distilled twice in pot stills and aged at least two years, French oak barrels from Limousin or Tronçais, Cognac must be made from 90% Ugni Blanc, Folle Blanche, or Colombard grapes.
 However, the most popular variety in today’s production is the Ugni Blanc, also known as Saint-Emilion.
 The Cognac AOC controls the production of Cognac.